rathena/rathena/doc/script_commands.md

 Facing is a direction the NPC sprite will face in.
 Not all NPC sprites have different images depending on the direction you look from, so for some facing will be meaningless.
-Facings are counted counterclockwise in increments of 45 degrees, where 0 means facing towards the top of the map.
+Facings are counted counterclockwise in increments of 45 degrees, where `0` means facing towards the top of the map.
 (So to turn the sprite towards the bottom of the map, you use facing 4, and to make it look southeast it's facing 5.)

 Sprite ID is the sprite number or constant used to display this particular NPC.
 You may also use a monster's ID instead to display a monster sprite for this NPC.
-It is possible to use a job sprite as well, but you must first define it as a monster sprite in 'mob_avail.yml', a full description on how to do this is not in the scope of this manual.
+It is possible to use a job sprite as well, but you must first define it as a monster sprite in '`mob_avail.yml`', a full description on how to do this is not in the scope of this manual.
-A '-1' Sprite ID will make the NPC invisible (and unclickable).
+A '`-1`' Sprite ID will make the NPC invisible (and unclickable).
-A '111' Sprite ID will make an NPC which does not have a sprite, but is still clickable, which is useful if you want to make a clickable object of the 3D terrain.
+A '`111`' Sprite ID will make an NPC which does not have a sprite, but is still clickable, which is useful if you want to make a clickable object of the 3D terrain.

-TriggerX and triggerY, if given, will define an area, centered on NPC and spanning triggerX cells in every direction across X and triggerY in every direction across Y. Walking into that area will trigger the NPC.
-If no 'OnTouch:' special label is present in the NPC code, the execution will start from the beginning of the script, otherwise, it will start from the 'OnTouch:' label.
-Monsters can also trigger the NPC, though the label 'OnTouchNPC:' is used in this case.
+`TriggerX` and `triggerY`, if given, will define an area, centered on NPC and spanning triggerX cells in every direction across X and triggerY in every direction across Y. Walking into that area will trigger the NPC.
+If no '`OnTouch`:' special label is present in the NPC code, the execution will start from the beginning of the script, otherwise, it will start from the 'OnTouch:' label.
+Monsters can also trigger the NPC, though the label '`OnTouchNPC`:' is used in this case.

 The code part is the script code that will execute whenever the NPC is